Australia's Big Icons

 The Big Dog on a Tuckerbox

 Built in 1932, this historic monument on the Old Hume Highway pays tribute to Jack Moses' famous song "Five Miles from Gundagai."
-It's one of the oldest Australian big icons.
+While it predates the purpose-built "Big Things" era, it is one of the oldest large roadside landmarks in Australia and a significant piece of Australian folklore.

 The Big Cheese

-Visible as you enter Bodalla from the north, this structure doubles as a tourist service where you can purchase cheese, honey, ice-cream and local products.
+Visible as you enter Bodalla from the north, this structure doubles as a tourist service where you can purchase Bega cheese, honey, ice-cream and local products from the surrounding dairy region.

 Regional Australian Big Icons Worth Discovering

 Beyond the famous big Australian icons, countless regional treasures await discovery across the continent.
-These quirky landmarks tell unique stories about Australia's diverse industries and communities:
+This list of Aussie icons tells unique stories about Australia's diverse industries and communities.
+Explore regional Australia with us:

 The Big Apple